browserengineering/book/book/forms.md

 Exercises
 =========

 -   Add check boxes.
-In HTML, check boxes `<input>` elements with the `type` attribute set to `checkbox`.
+In HTML, check boxes are `<input>` elements with the `type` attribute set to `checkbox`.
 The check box is checked if it has the `checked` attribute set, and unchecked otherwise.
     Submitting check boxes in a form is a little tricky, though.
 A check box named `foo` only appears in the form encoding if it is checked.
-Its key is its identifier and its value is the empty string.
+Its key is its `name` attribute and its value is the empty string.

 -   Forms can be submitted via GET requests as well as POST requests.